 A comprehensive introduction about Murchison falls national park

-Murchison national park is located around huge Bunyoro.
+Murchison Falls national park is located around huge Bunyoro.
 It shares intimate amalgamation with the high plains of Acholi land.
 It is one of the most beautiful and largest parks, with an area of 3,893 square kilometres.
 It encompasses the northern region of the Albertine Rift valley.
 It covers an area of prominent districts such as Masindi, Nwoya, and Kiryandongo.
 This beautiful national park derives its name from Sir Samuel’s white baker.
 He was a renowned game hunter, British explorer, and governor-general of the equatorial Nile basin.
 He was a keen lover of nature and prominently a naturalist.
 Murchison park is a splendour for nature lovers.
 It is a marvellous epitome of serenity and beauty.
 Here lies the heart of those who love east Africa.
 This national park is one of Africa’s most popular sightseeing and attracts millions of tourists every year.

 More into glimpse about Murchison falls national park

 The environment around Murchison falls national park is hot.
 It is quite near to the equator, which contributes to making it humid and hot.
 This beautiful park is prominently known and consists of a functional area of savannah grasslands.
 The presence of enchanting riverine forest, diverse savannah woodland, dense tropical forests, and wetlands also add glory to this park’s existing wealth.
-Murchison falls national park is enchanting and alluring.
+Murchison falls park is enchanting and alluring.
 The close covers of trees and impeccable species of fauna make it even more pleasant.
 Here, one can unravel 145 tree species, 451 species of birds, and many mammals.

 Make your visit to Murchison falls national park organised with Africa Adventure Vacations